shashankatthaluri/Machine-Learning/neural-networks/Recurrent-Neural-Network/03_Gated-Recurrent-Unit/README.md

 - Music composition.
 - Time-series prediction.

-GRUs represent an important step in the evolution of neural networks for sequential data processing, offering a balance between the computational efficiency of simple RNNs and the powerful memory capabilities of LSTMs.
+GRUs represent an important step in the evolution of neural networks for sequential data processing, offering a balance between the computational efficiency of simple RNNs and the powerful memory capabilities of LSTMs. 🚀

-With this, we've covered the foundational technologies in modern sequential data processing: RNNs, LSTMs, and GRUs.
-Each has its unique strengths and applications, providing powerful tools for tackling a wide range of problems in sequence prediction and classification. 🚀